dccuchile/wefe/doc/user_guide.rst

 3. Run the queries on all Word Embeddings using ``WEAT Effect Size``.

-Now, to run our list of queries and models, we will call the function ``run_queries``.
+Now, to run our list of queries and models, we call the function ``run_queries``.
 The mandatory parameters of the function are 3:

 1. a metric,
 2. a list of queries, and,
 3. a list of embedding models.

-It is also possible to provide a name for the for the criterion studied in this set of queries through the parameter ``queries_set_name``.
+It is also possible to provide a name for the criterion studied in this set of queries through the parameter ``queries_set_name``.

 .. note::